Skip to content

 Zip or button the jacket up in your room, and secure the sleeves down the neck of the closed jacket to keep them out of the way while painting.
 The collar should be placed on the other side of the board.

 Different leather jackets have different finishes based on the kind of hide they're made from.
-For instance, biker jackets usually use tough, almost plastic-like leather, while MEN LEATHER COATS made of lambskin are smooth, soft, and more easily damaged compared to cowhide.
+For instance, biker jackets usually use tough, almost plastic-like leather, while Men Leather Coat made of lambskin are smooth, soft, and more easily damaged compared to cowhide.

 Prepping the leather jacket depends on the type of finish it has.
 Lambskin leather absorbs paint better than cowhide and usually works well with acrylic paint.
 Some jackets might need softening with water.
 It's important to keep the leather supple to prevent the paint from cracking once it dries.